apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 JWT is an IETF standard.
 https://tools.ietf.org/html/rfc7519

 In short, JWT are just a special kind of OAuth v2 token.
-The [Oauth v2 spec] (https://tools.ietf.org/html/rfc6749#section-1.4) says that Bearer tokens are strings that:
+The [OAuth v2 spec] (https://tools.ietf.org/html/rfc6749#section-1.4) says that Bearer tokens are strings that:

 - are usually opaque to the client.